OctopusDeployLabs/terraform-provider-octopusdeploy/docs/resources/process_templated_child_step.md

 This resource manages a child step of a Runbook or Deployment process which based on existing custom step template

 ### Remarks
 This resource exposes only attributes which can be controlled by the consumer of a template.

+For more information on how to discover step properties read the *How to Find Step Properties* under the guides section of the documentation.

 ## Example Usage